 Visual sensitivity is striking.
 In starlight, only about 1 rod in 10,000 absorbs a photon during the ~0.2-sec integration time of rod signals.
 To complicate matters, all of the rods generate noise that threatens to obscure the signals in the few rods absorbing photons.
 Cone vision is similarly impressive.
 Our everyday visual experience relies on detecting subtle changes in contrast, spatial position, and color.
 But vision does more than detect near-threshold inputs, and the amplification required to detect weak inputs presents a risk of saturating neural responses as lighting conditions change.
 Such saturation is prevented by a diverse set of adaptational mechanisms.
-Our broad goal is to understand how biophysical mechanisms operating in the retina contribute to the sensitivity and dynamic range of vision, and by doing so to improve our general understanding of how neu
+Our broad goal is to understand how biophysical mechanisms operating in the retina contribute to the sensitivity and dynamic range of vision, and by doing so to improve our general understanding of how neural computations are implemented.

 The challenges visual performance poses for our understanding of neural function recur throughout the nervous system.
 Other sensory systems must discriminate weak input signals from noise and accurately represent a wide range of input signals.
 The auditory system, for example, can detect sounds producing movements of the hair cell stereocilia similar in magnitude to those produced by Brownian motion and yet avoid saturation for sounds millions of times louder.
 The retina provides an excellent opportunity to study these general issues because the signal and noise properties of each cell type can be measured and the stimuli can be precisely controlled.